wdirksen/tbs6281-5-intree/README.txt

 make menuconfig

 ##
+## or the other (only amd64, compatible with Debian Wheezy and up, max 16 DVB adapters):
+##

+cp -f ../kernelconfig/amd64/3.18-rc6/config ./.config

+##
-## In an ideal world, the adapters should appear as both DVB-T and DVB-C
+## In an ideal world, the adapters should appear as both DVB-T/T2 and DVB-C
+## Current TVHeadend git repo (not any release) is known to do that in Debian Jessie.
-## In some cases they only show as DVB-T. That is bad news for those who want
+## However, in some cases they only show as DVB-T, since progs like MythTV cannot handle
+## multistandard adapers (might not be the only issue).
+That is bad news for those
-## to use their adapers in DVB-C mode.
+## who want to use their adapers in DVB-C mode.
 The good news is: it can be forced to
 ## DVB-C mode.
 Drawback: If you force them to DVB-C, DVB-T/T2 is unavailable.
+## Well, I guess you cant't use them in both DVB-C and DVB-T mode at the same time anyway.
 ##

 patch -p0 < ../force-dvb-c.patch